tomcatling/CeilidhTunes/README.md

 The tunebook (./tex/build.pdf) can built with LaTeX by running

-`pdflatex --shell-escape build.tex`
+`pdflatex --shell-escape build.tex ; pdflatex --shell-escape build.tex ; cp build.pdf ../tunebook_new.pdf`

-From within the ./tex/ directory.
-The LaTeX ABC package is required https://ctan.org/pkg/abc
+from within the ./tex/ directory.

+The LaTeX ABC package is required https://ctan.org/pkg/abc .
+The local abc.sty has been edited to allow code control of newlines.